pflaeging/keycloak-compose/Readme.md

 We will use machine1 as DB server with postgres.
 You should use a redundant installation (either as docker, on k8s or as vm's).
 The other 2 machines implement a 2 node KeyCloak cluster with infinispan (with jdbc-ping-tcp).
 You have to implement a load-balancer before the 2 nodes.
 It's possible to work with reencrypt (port 18443 default) or you can offload the TLS on the load-balancer (http on port 18080 default).

+## Alternative quickstart

+Look at the directory [./example](./example/).
+There's a complete example for rollout.

+How to use it?

+- create 3 virtual machines with AlmaLinux minimal (or RHEL8/9 or Rocky, ...)
+- install a 3 node postgres-patroni cluster on the machines (look at <https://github.com/pflaeging/patroni-compose>)
+- on each of the 3 machines create a docker compose infra `/opt/keycloak` and copy the content of the directory `example` to the machines
+- adapt like it is mentioned in [the example Readme](./example/Readme.md)
+- create the keycloak database in the patroni cluster (like mentioned in the readme above)
+- start the docker compose on all 3 machines

+After this, you've got 3 nodes with postgres-patroni, etcd and haproxy as frontend and a redundant keycloak cluster with a second haproxy as front load balancer:

+- haproxy stats for the patroni haproxy is on http port 7000
+- haproxy stats for the keycloak lb on port 9000
+- keycloak on 443 on all three nodes
+- patroni-postgres master on port 5000
+- patroni-postgres slave on port 5001

 ## Start

 Generate a certificate and distribute it to all members: